zordicom/crisp_controllers/docs/misc/controllers.md

 - `default_operational_space_controller.yaml`: A simple config for Operational Space Controller (OSC).
 Is a slightly stiffer controller.
 The contact behavior might not be as nice as for CI.
 - `clipped_cartesian_impedance.yaml`: A simple config of a highly clipped error CI (CI-clipped).
 This offers a highly stiff controller but at the same time safe since the error is highly clipped.
 Useful for precise manipulation.

-Experiments using these sets of parameters can be found in the paper of the framework.
+_Experiments using these sets of parameters can be found in our paper._

-## :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction: